PUA National Recovery Training Program (Phase 1)

 A Technical Advisory Committee has been formed to provide subject matter expertise in this project.

-The Case for Endorsement and draft materials are due to be submitted by 25 March 2022 for tranche one and 15 July 2022 for tranche two.
+The Case for Endorsement and draft materials are due to be submitted by 25 March 2022 for phase one and 15 July 2022 for phase two.

 Work on this project has commenced and the Public Safety Industry Reference Committee has formed a Technical Advisory Committee to provide subject matter expertise.